 Although there are theories, the actual birth date of Jesus is unknown, so a symbolic day was chosen to celebrate his birth.
 We celebrate beginning on the evening of the 24th and continue until the 25th of December.
-This symbolic date is just past the winter solstice – when we have gone through the darkest days of the year and the days are becoming longer.
+This symbolic date is just past the winter solstice, when we have gone through the darkest days of the year and the days are becoming longer.
 The time of the winter solstice was celebrated long before Jesus came to earth as it marks the change of seasons, the end of the darkest days, the coming of light, and the renewal of life.
-Christ symbolizes the bringing of light during a dark moment in evolution.
+Christ and Christmas symbolize the bringing of light during a dark period in our evolution.

 Jesus was the first figure in spirituality to demonstrate sacrifice.
-With this he brought the idea that karma can be shared, that we can make sacrifices for the benefit of others.
-We celebrate Christmas to recognize the love of a God who incarnated in order to save mankind.
+With this, he brought the idea that karma can be shared, that we can make sacrifices for the benefit of others.
+We celebrate Christmas to recognize the love of a God who incarnated to save humanity.

 Christmas is a time for us to reflect on the lessons from Jesus and bring them into our consciousness for the benefit of our spiritual evolution and the benefit of others.
 Jesus taught simplicity.
-He did not fill the world with mental clutter, rather, he showed how to be fully in the heart, open and purely present.
-His teaching were simple, yet powerful.
-He is the best example of humility – showing us how to transcend pride and vanity and to take our consciousness to the heart by cultivating selflessness, compassion, forgiveness, and love.
+He did not fill the world with mental clutter, rather, he showed how to be fully in the heart, open, and purely present.
+His teaching was simple, yet powerful.
+He is the best example of humility, showing us how to transcend pride and vanity; to take our consciousness to the heart by cultivating selflessness, compassion, forgiveness, and love.

-It is inspirational as we pass through the holiday season reflect on the symbols of Christmas.
-The evergreen tree we decorate each year represents eternal life reminding us of our immortal soul, as demonstrated by Jesus.
-The Christmas star reminds us to have hope as it represents the promise fulfilled of a savior sent to earth.
-The color red, most often used in Christmas decorations, reminds us of the blood shed during Christs crucifixion as a sacrifice for the benefit of all.
+It is inspirational as we pass through the holiday season to reflect on the symbols of Christmas.
+The evergreen tree we decorate each year represents eternal life, reminding us of our immortal soul.
+The Christmas star reminds us to have hope, as it represents the promise fulfilled of a savior sent to earth.
+The color red, most often used in Christmas decorations, reminds us of the bloodshed during the crucifixion as a sacrifice for the benefit of all.
 The candles we light at this time symbolize the light of Christ which dispelled the darkness of that time.
-And the wreath, a shape without beginning or end represents the continuous flow of love.
+And the wreath, a shape without beginning or end, represents the continuous flow of love.